-Now we all know that no two couples or weddings are the same and inspirational wedding planning is a growing sector: same-sex; low-budget; alternative-venues; cultural weddings; eco-friendly; themed; outdoor; top-end; celebrity; exotic destinations; extreme weddings – you name it and there’s a whole party of wedding types with varying budgets out there!
+Wedding planning is a growing sector: same-sex; low-budget; alternative-venues; cultural weddings; eco-friendly; themed; outdoor; top-end; celebrity; exotic destinations; extreme weddings – there’s a whole party of wedding types with varying budgets out there!

-A good way to build on informal experience is to contact local wedding planners and offer your services as a volunteer.
-This will help you to get used to planning for, and working with, paying clients (totally different to working with family)!
+Contact local wedding planners and offer your services as a volunteer.
+This will help you to get used to planning for, and working with, paying clients.

-Gaining more formal work experience in the sector can be crucial to achieving a salaried role, or the testimonials you need to attract paying clients if you’re looking to set up your own wedding planning company.
+Gaining formal work experience in the sector is crucial to achieving a salaried role, or the testimonials you will need to attract clients.

-Getting a respected CIM-accredited event management qualification also helps with breaking into this highly-competitive area of events.
-Whether you’re switching careers, improving your current event management skills or starting out with event management, we have courses which can fit flexibly with what you need: such as online study or either full or part-time live learning here with us in London.
+Whether you’re switching careers, improving your current event management skills or starting out, we have courses which can fit flexibly with what you need: online, or full, or part-time live courses here with us in London.
+A CIM-accredited course will help you break into these highly competitive sectors.
 You can also study at whichever level suits you:

-Since many different places are now licensed to hold weddings, the opportunities for becoming an in-house wedding planner have really grown.
+Due to an increase in venues that are now licensed to hold weddings, the opportunities for becoming an in-house wedding planner have really grown.
 Think stately homes and gardens, museums, outdoor and indoor venues, castles, lighthouses, theatres, civic centres, hotels – even iconic venues such as London’s Gherkin.
-Once you’ve gained experience and qualification, you’ll have plenty of scope for finding something which fits your dream role.

 Many of our alumni come to wedding planning hoping to set up their own businesses.
 After successful completion of our Diploma course, alumni Petra Truneckova has gone from strength to strength in developing not just her own career in weddings, but also her own brand.

-At Event Academy, we’re all about learning through experience – and we don’t just mean your own!
-All our lecturers are event industry experts, delivering live events as well as lecturing for us … so you can learn through their experiences too.
+At Event Academy, we’re all about learning through experience.
+Our lecturers are event industry experts, delivering live events as well as lecturing for us, so you can learn through their experiences too.

 Our lecturers also offer their own areas of expertise – so if you’re looking to become a wedding planner, you’ll be learning from those who have a long-term relationship with events and a real passion for wedding planning:

-And of course, our lecturers don’t just stand up and tell you all about it, they also involve you, with on-site visits to in-progress events they’re working on, something which has a real impact both on your learning and your professional experiences, as alumni Hayley found on her Postgraduate course:
+Our lecturers don’t just stand up and tell you all about it, they also involve you, with on-site visits to in-progress events they’re working on.
+This will have a real impact both on your learning and your professional experiences, as alumni Hayley found on her Postgraduate course:

 “It’s brilliant to see how the lecturers actually work when they are on site.”

-Our courses readily include this level of immersion with the work of professional event managers, because our aim is simple: this experiential basis for all of our learning content should really enhance your own knowledge, practice, network, opportunities and prospects when it comes to saying “I will” to a professional wedding planner’s role!
+Our courses readily include this level of immersion with the work of professional event managers.
+This experiential basis for all our learning content will enhance your own knowledge, practice, network, opportunities, and prospects when it comes to saying “I will” to a professional wedding planner’s role!